Pseudonaraoia

 Pseudonaraoia is a genus of small (about 1.75 cm long) marine arthropods within the family Naraoiidae, that lived during the late Middle Ordovician period (or Darriwillian epoch).
 The only species presently known is Pseudonaraoia hammanni (the genus is monotypic).

 Etymology

 The genus name indicates the likeness to the related genus Naraoia.
 The species was named in honor of Dr. Wolfgang Hammann (†2002), the outstanding German palaeontologist who studied both trilobites and naraoids.

 Description

-P. hammanni is almost flat (dorso-ventrally).
+Pseudonaraoia hammanni is almost flat (dorso-ventrally).
 The upper (or dorsal) side of the body consists of a non-calcified headshield (cephalon) and tailshield (pygidium) of about equal length, without any body segments in between.
 The body is strongly narrowed at the articulation between cephalon and pygidium.
 Both shields have a narrow border, reminiscent of some effaced agnostid trilobites.
 The axis is not defined by furrows.
 There are no eyes.
 Appendages and internal organs are not yet known.